 Individuals with Disabilities Education Act Formula Chart

-Note: The above discussion addresses only the subgrants to LEAs and does not include subgrants issued under the other state level activities provision of IDEA, or the Preschool Grant.
+Note: The above discussion addresses only the subgrants to LEAs and does not include subgrants issued under the other state level activities provision of IDEA, Part B, Subgrant 619, Preschool Grant.

 For specific SELPA grant award amounts, go to the CDE Funding Web page and enter the keywords “special education."